Dwight D. Eisenhower would never have been president without Jacqueline Cochran

 Eisenhower's Chance for Peace speech from 1953 is more relevant than ever in 2026

 The name Dwight D. Eisenhower doesn't conjure up a lot of emotions to modern citizens of the United States.
 Like most presidents, Eisenhower did some good things, and he did some bad things.
-The balance on his account seems like it's close enough to even that his career isn't remarkable as far as presidents go.
-He doesn't stand out so far on the good side of the ledger as a president like Lincoln.
-And he doesn't stand out so far on the bad side of the ledger as presidents like Reagan (Iran Contra), or Nixon (Watergate), or even Trump (Epstein, Iran, Russia).
+The balance on his account seems like it's close enough to even that it's hard to take a strong stance for or against him.
+He defeated the Nazis and integrated the schools, and he also embraced covert CIA military operations in a pretty reprehensible way.

-But Eisenhower wasn't a thinking man.
+Eisenhower wasn't a thinking man.
 He just wasn't.
 He grew up in a relatively insular Mennonite community, then he was trained to execute orders without question by the US military.
 He wasn't trained to think, or question authority.
-He was trained to act, and he did so brilliantly.
+He was trained to act, and he did so brilliantly when he led the D-Day invasion in the second World War.

-Still, part of his brilliance, and why he is well remembered, is that his wisdom came from the blue collar values of his hardscrabble upbringing.
+Still, part of his genius is that his wisdom came from the blue collar values of his hardscrabble upbringing.
 In some ways, his words feel like a twentieth century reformulation of Lincoln's aphorisms, through a person who is less skilled with words.

 Recently, I was doing some reading about him when I stumbled upon a speech he gave in 1953, not long after he assumed the presidency.
 This speech is called the Chance for Peace speech, and as I was reading the text of it, I realized that it is exactly the wisdom we need to guide our country and our planet in 2026.

-In 1953, Eisenhower was just at the beginning of the Cold War, but he had no way of knowing that at the time.
-He saw that moment in time as a final ramping down of the Second World War.
-Stalin had just died.
-Eisenhower would quickly bring the Korean War to an end.
-He saw this as a chance for the world to stop fighting and move away from confrontational militarism.
+In 1953, Eisenhower was just at the beginning of the Cold War, and just at the beginning of his presidency.
+Part of him was still the naive optimist from Abilene, Kansas who believed in the righteousness of his cause.
+He saw that moment in time as a final ramping down of the Second World War, and a continued opportunity to push the world toward peace.
+Stalin had just died, and he took this as a chance for the world powers to stop fighting and move away from confrontational militarism.

 So he called for peace.